Liqiuyue9597/Liqiuyue9597/README.md

 - 👋 Hi, I’m liqiuyue.
 - 👀 I’m a front-end Engineer.
-- 🌱 I’m currently learning some back-end knowledge
+- 🌱 I’m currently learning some back-end knowledge.
-- 💞️ I work on WeChat in GuangZhou
+- 💞️ I work on WeChat in GuangZhou.